Morrill Land-Grant Acts: The granted land

-In 1890 the 1862 Act was extended to the former Confederate states (see below for more detailed information), and it was eventually extended to every state and territory, including those created after 1862.
 If the federal land within a state was insufficient to meet that state's land grant, the state was issued scrip which authorized the state to select federal lands in other states to fund its institution.
 For example, New York carefully selected valuable timber land in Wisconsin to fund Cornell University.
 The resulting management of this scrip by the university yielded one third of the total grant revenues generated by all the states, even though New York received only one-tenth of the 1862 land grant.
 Overall, the 1862 Morrill Act allocated 17400000 acre of land, which when sold yielded a collective endowment of $7.55 million.